CAPS Update: Medicare is currently processing payments. If you do not receive your CAPS payment by the end of July

 Medicare Australia on 13 20 11 and select option 6.

-Phone Medicare Australia for assistance with completing the CAPS application form or enquiries regarding the CAPS payment.
+Medicare Australia can also assist with completing the CAPS application form or answer questions about CAPS payments.

-For further information about the CAPS schemes, go to bladderbowel.gov.au
+For further information about the CAPS schemes, go to the Australian Government's bladder bowel website.

 For information about bladder and bowel control problems, continence product advice, local continence services and eligibility for funding schemes, phone the National Continence Helpline on 1800 33 00 66.